ImamaSarwar/Xonix-Game/README.md

 ### Game Modes:
 - Single Player with 3 progressive levels (increasing enemies & speed).
 - Multiplayer with matchmaking via a priority queue.
+### Power Ups:
+- Special abilities such as temporarily freezing enemy movement that can be activated during gameplay using a stack-based system.
 ### Social System:
 - Send/accept/delete friend requests.
 - View mutual friends and connect with them.